wofsauge/IsaacDocs/docs/faq/interactive_FAQ.md

     },

     "MANUAL_INSTALL" : {
       text: 'Mods for Epic Games, GOG or Cracked games need to be installed manually.
-Here is a guide on how to install mods <br> \
+Here is a guide on how to install mods: <br> \
       <ol><li>Download the mod.
 Some mods do offer download links via Github or file sharing sites.
 If that is not the case, you can use a steam Workshop downloader tool of your choice.</li>\
-<li>If needed, extract the content of the ".zip" file you downloaded into a seperate folder. </li>\
+<li>If needed, extract the content of the ".zip" file you downloaded into a separate folder. </li>\
 <li>Put the extracted folder into your mods folder.
 The folders are:<br>\
    <b>Repentance</b>: ..\\steamapps\\common\\The Binding of Isaac Rebirth\\mods\\<br> \
    <b>Afterbirth+</b>: ..\\Documents\\My Games\\Binding of Isaac Afterbirth+ Mods\\<br></li>\